fasttime/JScrewIt/Features.md

 ### `ARROW`
 Support for arrow functions.

-_Available in Chrome, Edge, Firefox, Opera and Node.js 4+._
+_Available in Chrome, Edge, Firefox, Safari 10.0+, Opera and Node.js 4+._
 <a name="ATOB"></a>
 ### `ATOB`
 Existence of the global functions atob and btoa.

 _Available in Chrome, Edge, Firefox, Internet Explorer 10+, Safari, Opera and Android Browser.
-This feature is not available inside web workers in Safari._
+This feature is not available inside web workers in Safari before 10.0+._
 <a name="AUTO"></a>
 ### `AUTO`
 All features available in the current engine.